berenar/ubulenium/README.md

 > **Note**: Docker may have some temporary files but save what you want to keep.

 ### Run tests
+You need to start the Selenium server inside the container, simply by opening the two scripts in the ubuntu Desktop in this order:

+1. start_hub.sh
+2. start_node.sh

+> To stop the server close the two terminal windows.

+> You can start as many nodes as you want, running the *start_node.sh* script more times.

-You can run tests via a RemoteWebDriver from the Java project, inside /src/test/java create a new package and a class that extends the Common class, where the webdriver is initialized.
+You can run tests via a *RemoteWebDriver* from the Java project, inside **/src/test/java** create a new package and a class that extends the *Common* class, where the *Webdriver* is initialized.
-The new class will override the @Test method and has to have this structure:
+The new class will override the *@Test* method and has to have this structure:

 ````java
     package your_package_name;